sonic-net/SONiC/doc/syslog/syslog-rate-limit-design.md

 1. Verify command "config syslog rate-limit-host"
 2. Verify command "config syslog rate-limit-container"
 3. Verify command "show syslog rate-limit-host"
-4. Verify command "config syslog rate-limit-container"
+4. Verify command "show syslog rate-limit-container"

 #### sonic-mgmt Test cases

-A new test case shall be added, test flow like below:
+Two new test case shall be added:

+##### test_syslog_rate_limit_container

 1. Loop each container
 2. Change the syslog rate limit of current container
 3. Use a generated script to print log from current container which is fast enough to hit the limit
 4. Check syslog that some logs are dropped

+##### test_syslog_rate_limit_host

+1. Change the syslog rate limit of host
+2. Use a generated script to print log from host which is fast enough to hit the limit
+3. Check syslog that some logs are dropped

 #### Open questions:
 1. How about have an agent to handle syslog rate limit configuration change in each container?